karthiknagabhushana/Phantom-AC-membrane-loss-estimation/README.md

 AC_process.m - MATLAB code for processing the RF-data and estimating phantom thickness, phantom material sound speed, membrane transmission loss, and phantom AC.
   <functions>
   1. snip_array.m - snips the relevant time-domain echoes from the RF-data.
   2. spect_atten.m, zfft.m - compute echo spectrum.
+  3. speedinwater.m - calculates the water sound speed based on water temperature.
+This can be used while processing experimental data.